mattermost-community/mattermost-plugin-aws-SNS/README.md

 2. Create an AWS SNS Topic with an HTTPS subscription to https://your-mattermost-url/plugins/com.mattermost.aws-sns?token=your-mattermost-token`, where `your-mattermost-url` refers to your Mattermost URL, and `your-mattermost-token` was generated on a previous step.
 [Follow this documentation](https://docs.safe.com/fme/html/FME_Server_Documentation/ReferenceManual/Amazon_SNS_Publisher_Configure_AWS_Subscription.html) for additional configuration options.

 3. Switch to the Mattermost channel you configured to receive notifications.
-Accept the subscription posted to the channel.
+Accept the subscription posted to the channel by clicking the "Confirm" button.

 4. Configure your AWS CloudWatch Alarms to use the topic you created previously.